 The standards for telehealth accreditation includes guidance for areas of review for accreditation applicants.
 All accreditation activities involve narrative, written description, and explanation of policies and procedures, documentation, documentation of usage, and demonstration.
 Topics covered include Organizational Compliance, Human Resources, Patient Intake, Clinical Practice, and Technology, Privacy & Security.

 Occur every 1- 3 years, dependent on the organization’s score.
-This review conducts a full review of laws and regulations, billing and organizational systems, clinical standards, reporting, client outcome, staff turnover, and consumer satisfaction.
-The full accreditation consists of a site visit, clinical observation, interview, document review, survey of staff and consumers and systems analysis.
+This review conducts a full review of laws and regulations, billing and organizational systems, clinical standards, reporting, client outcome, staff turnover, and patient satisfaction.
+The full accreditation consists of a site visit, clinical observation, interview, document review, survey of staff and patient and systems analysis.